-When you have too much time available for completing a task, you won’t feel the necessity, motivation, or pressure to work with focus and intensity.
+When you have too much time available to complete a task, you won’t feel the necessity, motivation, or pressure to work with focus and intensity.
 There’s space available to waste time, so you will unconsciously make use of this space.
 The solution is to make your deadlines shorter.
 Much shorter.

 To start, try cutting your deadlines in half.
 If you’d normally take four hours to finish a specific task, see if you can finish it in two.
-This may feel unrealistic at first, but you will surprise yourself at how much more productive you become when your time is limited.
-It’s likely that you’ll find ways to get it done within the limited time — and get it done well!
+This may feel unrealistic at first, but you will surprise yourself how much more productive you become when your time is limited.
+You’ll likely find ways to finish within the limited time — and at a high quality!